MitraSankhadeep/Credit-Card-Default-Prediction/README.md

 # Credit-Card-Default-Prediction
-A project on whether a credit card will default
+Will the credit card default? - a project on the American Express Credit Card dataset